Skip to main content

 This house encourages children to recognise and share the aspects of their lives that bring them joy and stability.

-To tailor this experience, try using themes that align with the child’s interests, such as islands, cars, or castles.
-This flexibility makes the process more engaging and relatable and can allow you to take into consideration any cultural differences.
+To tailor this experience, try using themes that match the child’s interests, such as islands, cars, or castles.
+This flexibility makes the process more engaging and relatable and can help you consider any cultural differences.

-The 3-House Assessment Tool isn’t just a tool for listening; it’s a bridge to deeper understanding and meaningful advocacy, helping adults support the child’s journey toward a brighter future.
+The 3-House Assessment Tool isn’t just a tool for listening; it’s a bridge to deeper understanding and meaningful advocacy, helping adults support the child’s journey towards a brighter future.

 3-House Assessment – Examples

-Below is an example of how you can use the 3-house assessment tool.
-You can download the blank template for yourself or create your own with the child that you are working with.
+Below is an example of how to use the 3-house assessment tool.
+You can download the blank template for yourself or create your own with the child you are working with.

 Blank Example